aiguofer/gspread-pandas/README.rst

 ========

 A package to easily open an instance of a Google spreadsheet and interact with worksheets through Pandas DataFrames.
+It enables you to easily pull data from Google spreadsheets into DataFrames as well as push data into spreadsheets from DataFrames.
+It leverages `gspread <https://github.com/burnash/gspread/>`__ in the backend for most of the heavylifting, but it has a lot of added functionality to handle things specific to working with DataFrames as well as some extra nice to have features.

 Some key goals/features:

--  Nicely handle headers and indexes.
+-  Nicely handle headers and indexes
 -  Run on Jupyter, headless server, and/or scripts
 -  Allow storing different user credentials
 -  Automatically handle token refreshes